ASaid7/MLP-from-Scratch/README.md

 # MLP-from-Scratch

-Dataset included
-Multi Layer Perceptron for MNIST dataset
+Multi Layer Perceptron in numpy for MNIST dataset